kedro-org/kedro-plugins/README.md

 # kedro-plugins

-Monorepo for Kedro plugins maintained by Kedro team.
+First-party plugins maintained by the core Kedro team.